 California offers more ways to buy than most states.
 Out-of-state buyers typically use a mix of dealership inventory, online listings, and auction platforms.

-If you want a straightforward starting point, most shoppers begin with major listing sites.
+Many shoppers begin their car search using major listing sites.
 The challenge is that each platform has different fee structures, filters, and pricing tools.
+For an overview of marketplace options, check out used car sites, which break down the most popular places buyers use to shop.

 Online Auction Platforms